...OZONE HIGH POLLUTION ADVISORY FOR MARICOPA COUNTY INCLUDING THE

 visit the ADEQ internet site at www.azdeq.gov/forecasting or call 602-

-...EXCESSIVE HEAT WARNING REMAINS IN EFFECT FROM 10 AM THIS
+...EXCESSIVE HEAT WARNING IN EFFECT FROM 10 AM TUESDAY TO 8 PM

 * WHERE...Portions of south central Arizona.